Education

 Activity 1 - Dolphin Dynamics

-Cost $10 pp
+Cost $15 pp

-Description This activity will introduce the local Bottlenose dolphins and how the environment they live in shapes their biology and ecology.
+Description Available for Year 7-12.
+This activity will introduce the local Bottlenose dolphins and how the environment they live in shapes their biology and ecology.
 There is a focus on species interdependencies that exist in the area and how both anthropogenic and natural changes have impacted the dolphins and their local marine environment.
 This knowledge will re-enforce the importance of the research programs currently conducted here at the Centre and provide the students with the ability to identify variables that influence natural processes.
 Students will also be asked to formulate management strategies that promote conservation and sustainability.
 We require a minimum of 15 students for this activity.

 Key Learning Area Science